Stickam: VIP program

 Stickam had as of August 2012 a VIP user program.
 The VIP program gave users ad-free usage as well as being featured on the "who's live" page, 25 coins from the shuffle marketplace and a VIP badge on the user's profile picture.

 Stream API

 The company also released a white-label service called StreamAPI (formerly Stickam API) in 2008.
 StreamAPI was a customizable white label service that allowed customers to add live streaming to their website or application with no development experience required.

 Content

 Bands and musicians

-A few musicians used Stickam to stream live performances and band chats.

 Christian hard rock band Underoath used Stickam to stream live from their recording studio for two months while they recorded their album Lost In The Sound Of Separation, racking up over 1.8 million live views.
 They returned to Stickam for a live listening party right before the album's release.

 Smashing Pumpkins' Billy Corgan went live on Stickam to host Gothageddon, which featured toy dolls wrestling each other.
 Billy and friends voiced the dolls, which included dolls representing the members of Smashing Pumpkins, Robert Smith from The Cure, Amanda Palmer from Dresden Dolls, and many others.